 - Externalise – externalisation is described as a defence mechanism which people use to protect themselves by blaming things on someone else.
 It’s possible to give our anxiety a name and tell it to go away, just like a bully in the playground.
 Kids are open to these ideas – so get creative like JK Rowling did in Harry Potter with Bogarts, a shape shifting creature that assumed whatever most frightens the person who encountered it.
 Remus Lupin taught third years how to repel them: “The charm that repels a boggart is simple, yet it requires force of mind.
 You see, the thing that really finishes a boggart is laughter.
 What you need to do is force it to assume a shape that you find amusing.”

 - Distract – A child’s prefrontal cortex needs a lot of time to develop.
-22-32 for males and around 24 for females.
+The average is 22-32 for males and around 24 for females.
 This is good news as it means that parents have plenty of opportunities to help kids learn ways to override the anxiety response.
 Over time, with support from parents, kids can learn how to focus on an interesting thought or comforting sensation instead of avoiding the anxiety provoking situation.
 Sensory activities like crafting or lego are valid ways to dial down anxiety.
 Last time I looked there is no age limit for any of these things, so don’t think they are just for little kids.

 - Contain – This practice uses visualisation.
 Young people have strong minds that are open to new experiences.
 Kids can visualise picking up the unpleasant feelings and that they are squashing them into a box.
 Next put a lid on the box and sit on the lid.